urbainvaes/hermipy/README.md

 - In plot, add bounds of Hermite series

+- Order of dim and degree not always consistent

+# Ideas

+- Keyword argument instead of C++ template?

 # License

 This program is free software: you can redistribute it and/or modify